-"There are some really great off-road paths ... and there are some — and we know that there are going to soon be more — protected bike lanes on the streets," says Eliza Parad, director of organizing for the Boston Cyclists Union.
+"There are some really great off-road paths ... and there are some — and we know that there are going to soon be more — protected bike lanes on the streets," said Eliza Parad, former director of organizing for the Boston Cyclists Union.
 "But that is still a small number.
 There are a lot of missing connections."

-If you want to start off riding more leisurely at somewhere more protected, here is a list of some parks and public spaces to check out:
+If you want to start off riding more leisurely somewhere more protected, here is a list of some parks and public spaces to check out:

 While these paths and trails are great for biking, riding on city streets requires a higher level of awareness.